WorgingAnna/Portfolio-Data-Analysis/Analyse_ventes.md

 ---------------------------------------------------------------------------------------------------------
 **English version :** \

+Sales analysis projects :
+Find here the different Data Analysis projects carried out on Microsoft Power BI.
+Each project is presented using a Google Slide or Power Point.

+Click on the link below to access the Power Point presentation of the “Sales analysis of a manufacturing company” project:

 https://docs.google.com/presentation/d/1XxLrRKDfX-XHc2bbMVuF4JEy71COUYOiLaF5SVDQF58/edit?usp=sharing

 Click on the link below for an overview of Power BI reports of sales analysis in a video: